After the sad goodbye, that special person has left.

 For example, offer a phone answering service or sell things on eBay.

-Start your own website - there are subscription programmes like Site Build It! if you want to treat your site like a business.
+Start your own website - there are subscription programmes like Solo Build It! if you want to treat your site like a business.

 Read about how SBI! was used for this site and why.